thshweta/SpringSecurity/README.md

 ## 💡 Features Implemented

 ✅ Custom Login Flow
 ✅ CSRF Token Handling
 ✅ Custom Security Configuration Class
 ✅ User Verification from MySQL Database
 ✅ Bcrypt Password Hashing for Secure Storage
+✅ **JWT Token Generation & Validation** for stateless authentication

 This project isn't meant for production — it's more of a **learning playground** where I could tinker and see how things actually work under the hood.